Scott943/ProtoTrade/README.md

 ## Documentation

+### Installation

+1. Use `pip install prototrade -U` to install the latest version of the package
+2. Create a new python file (e.g. `script.py`) and paste in the boilerplate code below
+3. Use `python3 script.py` or `python script.py` to run the boilerplate strategy

-## Example Strategies
+### Example Strategies

-### Boilerplate Strategy:
-Strategy that retrieves the price of Apple stock and places a market order every 3 seconds
+- Strategy that retrieves the price of Apple stock and places a market order every 3 seconds

 ```
 from prototrade.virtual_exchange import VirtualExchange